rajatagrawal1094/RedHatSatellite-6.15-Installation-Connected/README.md

 ### File System Guidelines

-- Do not use the GFS2 file system as the input-output latency is too high.
+Do not use the GFS2 file system as the input-output latency is too high.

 ### Log file storage

-- Log files are written to /var/log/messages/, /var/log/httpd/, and /var/lib/foreman-proxy/openscap/content/.
+Log files are written to /var/log/messages/, /var/log/httpd/, and /var/lib/foreman-proxy/openscap/content/.
 You can manage the size of these files using logrotate.

 ### Duplicated packages

-- Packages that are duplicated in different repositories are only stored once on the disk.
+Packages that are duplicated in different repositories are only stored once on the disk.
 Additional repositories containing duplicate packages require less additional storage.

 ### Symbolic links

-- You cannot use symbolic links for /var/lib/pulp/.
+You cannot use symbolic links for /var/lib/pulp/.

 ### Supported Operating Systems

-- Red Hat Enterprise Linux 8 - x86_64 only.
+Red Hat Enterprise Linux 8 - x86_64 only.

 > [!NOTE]
 > Previous versions of Red Hat Enterprise Linux including EUS or z-stream are not supported.

 > [!WARNING]
-> Red Hat advises against using an existing system because the Satellite installer will affect the configuration of several components.
+> - Red Hat advises against using an existing system because the Satellite installer will affect the configuration of several components.
-> Red Hat does not support using the system for anything other than running Satellite Server.
+> - Red Hat does not support using the system for anything other than running Satellite Server.

 ### Supported Browsers

 Satellite supports recent versions of Firefox and Google Chrome browsers.

+> [!NOTE]
-The Satellite web UI and command-line interface support English, Simplified Chinese, Japanese, French.
+> The Satellite web UI and command-line interface support English, Simplified Chinese, Japanese, French.

 ### Ports and Firewall Requirements